kacpermajchrzak/SSD/README.md

 - Patryk Kożuch

 ## Project Overview
 This project aims to estimate the population size of the gray wolf (Canis lupus) in the regions of Sweden and Norway.
-The methodology involves utilizing an agent-based model that considers diverse wolf pack sizes, including individual specimens, pairs, and larger groups.
-The analysis also incorporates the categorization of wolf age groups, encompassing pups, young individuals, and adult animals.
+The methodology involves utilizing an agent-based model that considers diverse wolf pack sizes, including individual specimens, pairs, and packs.
+The analysis also incorporates the categorization of wolf age groups, encompassing pups, subadults, and adult animals.

 ## Technology Stack
 The application was developed in Python (version 3.10) and leveraged the following libraries: